-Robert is the Sports Editor of Detroit Lakes Newspapers.
-Williams worked prior in Perham for the Focus, a Forum Communications newspaper, from 2010-14.
+Sports Editor at the Detroit Lakes Tribune.
+Williams worked prior as the Sports Editor in Perham for the Focus, a Forum Communications newspaper, from 2010-14.

 - Member for

 - 5 years 1 month